nathanengineer/project_naari/README.md

 # N.A.A.R.I  (Nathan’s Ambient Assistant Room Interface)

-⚠️ Status: **Active Development**
+⚠️ Status: **Beta Testing**

-N.A.A.R.I is not yet a fully deployable standalone web application.
-It currently runs in Dash development mode.
-Features are functional but under testing, and bugs are still being worked out.
+N.A.A.R.I is now available as a deployable Docker container, but is still considered in **beta**.
+Features are functional and the core system is stable, but active testing is ongoing.
+You may encounter bugs, unfinished features, or behavior subject to change.
 User discretion advised, N.A.A.R.I has warned you. 🤖
 <br><br>